Notes from Hong Kong: Rituals in Motion, Man Mo Temple

 We then went to the shop counter, showed our receipt, and the worker called over a temple attendant to guide us through the ritual.
 Since we had arrived just before closing, this cheerful man looked at us and immediately announced:

-The process began with lighting the red candles and placing them carefully in their stand.
-Then came the three thick incense sticks, which we lit and placed in the central incense holder before the statue of Kwan Yin.
-This moment opens a dialogue with the goddess, the spirits and your wishes, fears, and gratitude.
+The process began with lighting red candles and placing them carefully in their stand.
+Then came three thick incense sticks, which we lit and placed in the central incense holder before the statue of Kwan Yin.
+This moment opens a dialogue with the goddess that is full of hope, fears, and gratitude.

-Next, the temple attendant hurried us along, handing us the appropriate incense at every step and showing us how to continue.
-He told us to take the thin incense sticks, offer three at each altar, and pray for our wishes.
+Next, the temple attendant hurried us along, handing us a new incense at every step and showing us how to continue the ritual.
+He told us to take thin incense sticks, offer three at each altar, and pray for our wishes.
 So we lit the bundle and moved from deity to deity, bowing three times and placing one incense stick at each altar.
 The remaining ones were returned to the central stand of the goddess.

-It was hilariously surreal.
-Only we could end up having a temple ritual speed-run.
+It was hilariously surreal to have a temple ritual speed-run.
 Even the attendant was laughing and shouting occasionally:

-To close the ritual, we struck the bell and the drum three times each, the deep sounds echoing across the courtyard.
+To close the ritual, we struck the bell and the drum three times each, letting the deep sounds echo across the courtyard.
 Normally the whole ritual takes around fifteen minutes, but in our case it lasted barely five.

-Whether or not you believe in the spiritual power behind these acts, participating in them offers a meaningful glimpse into local culture.
-It’s a moment of quiet, intention, and connection, even when done at high speed.
+Whether or not you believe in spiritual power behind these acts, participating in them offers a meaningful glimpse into local culture.
+It’s a moment of quiet, presence, and connection, even when done at high speed.

 Man Mo Temple, Hollywood Road, Sheung Wan, Hong Kong